Course code: 174832 | Subject title: ENVIRONMENTAL ECONOMICS | ||||

 OSES ERASO, NURIA (Resp) [Mentoring ] |

-CE02.
-Identifying the relevant sources of economic information and their content
+RA09: Identify and recognise the sources of relevant economic information and their content.

 Methodology - Activity | Attendance | Self-study |